ArianeMora/SiRCle_web/README.md

 Web app for the first half of SiRCle (i.e. the regulatory clustering).
 Try the [website](https://arianemora-sircle-web-app-ndu996.streamlit.app/).

 Test it out with the [data](data/) in the data folder.
 Use the columns in the screenshot below.

+Once you have your figures you can download the csv results by clicking on the `Download SiRCle clustering to CSV` button.

 ### Upload with data from the paper looks like:
 ![upload](images/upload_test.png)